zoumson/AugmentedReality/README.md

 ### Entire Files Structure

 ```
 .
 ├── CMakeLists.txt
 ├── include
+│   ├── ConstantsMouse.h
+│   └── Mouse.h
 ├── README.md
-├── ressource
-│   └── happy.jpeg
 └── src
+    ├── demo
+    │   ├── CMakeLists.txt
+    │   └── demo.cpp
+    └── lib
+        ├── CMakeLists.txt
+        └── mouse
-    └── imageBasics.cpp
+            └── Mouse.cpp

+5 directories, 8 files
 ```

 <!-- GETTING STARTED -->
 ## Getting Started

-This is a sample code of how you may use  the opencv basic libs.
+This is a sample code of how you may use  the opencv libs to predict mouse position.
 To get a local copy up and running follow these simple steps.

 ### Prerequisites